sindresorhus/tempy/readme.md

 ### tempy.directory.task(callback, options?)

 The `callback` resolves with a temporary directory path you can write to.
-The directory is automatically cleaned up after the callback to executed.
+The directory is automatically cleaned up after the callback is executed.

 ##### callback